If you've lost your best friend, call us and you might just FIND him here!

 By Stevie Lowery

-Pictured is Marion County Animal Control Officer Kay Turpin posing for a photo with two
+Pictured below is Marion County Animal Control Officer Kay Turpin posing for a photo with two

 dogs who were on their way to a rescue group in Chicago.